Eloy Jiménez Player Props: White Sox vs. Cardinals

 Eloy Jiménez At The Plate

-- He has hit a long ball in 21.1% of his games this season, and 4.9% of his chances at the plate.
+- He has hit a long ball in 12 games this season (20.7%), leaving the park in 4.9% of his plate appearances.

-- Jimenez has driven in a run in 28 games this season (49.1%), including 11 games with more than one RBI (19.3%).
+- Jimenez has an RBI in 28 of 58 games this year, with multiple RBI in 11 of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.